Mohan-Selvan/Triangone/README.md

 ## Technical Details

-The levels are generated using Delunay Triangulation method.
+The levels are generated using Delaunay Triangulation method.
 The complexity and difficulty of the level  can be adjusted by modifying the level generation parameters.